Xi-SAM-Fenway-Alumni/xi-sam-fenway-alumni.github.io/campaign.md

     SAM/Fenway Alumni Corporation; c/o Marc Tanner, Treasurer; 7 Spencer
     Ave; Somerville MA 02144

-3. Donate to the IRDF fund (<https://giving.mit.edu/irdf>) to help repay our IRDF loan for the fire alarm system.
-Before doing that, please make sure your Infinite Connection profile lists either Fenway House or Sigma Alpha Mu so the donation is credited to us!
+3. Donate to the IRDF fund (<https://giving.mit.edu/irdf>).
+Donations made during the Capital Campaign will be made available to us via a Major Project Grant, which we will use towards paying off the IRDF loan for the fire alarm system.
+Before donating to the IRDF, please make sure your Infinite Connection profile lists either Fenway House or Sigma Alpha Mu so the donation is credited to us!
 We also ask that you let us know that you are donating to the IRDF on